This topic describes the Elastic Compute Service (ECS) instance families supported by E-MapReduce (EMR) and their use scenarios.

 - Master nodes

 Instances in general-purpose and memory-optimized instance families can serve as master nodes for EMR.
-They are suitable for scenarios where data is stored on cloud disks provided by Alibaba Cloud.
-There are three replicas of data to ensure high data reliability.
+They are suitable for scenarios in which data is stored on cloud disks to ensure high data reliability.

 - Core nodes